OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Installing-the-Console.md

 # The Onion Console

 // Brief overview on what the console is and what it's used for.
 Highlight apps that can be made and that we are making etc.
 The Onion Console is a web interface that gives you access to a number of apps that enhance your Omega's capabilities.
-These apps can be used to control your Omega and various expansions through your browser.
+These apps can be used to configure and control your Omega and various Expansions through your browser.
+// mention that it's hosted on the omega

 # Installing the Console